bonomani/devmon/docs/TEMPLATES.md

 templates/cisco-2950/cpu/exceptions
 templates/cisco-2950/cpu/message
 ```
+Note:
+- The thresholds, transforms and exceptions files can can be empty.
-Note: A line beginning with `#` is a comment, supported by all these files except
+- A line beginning with `#` is a comment is supported by all these files except
 the `message` file.

 ## The `oids` file